yanzhangjiang/yanzhangjiang.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - 2023.12 Merit Student of Heilongjiang Province
 - 2023.06 2st Prize of The 8th National Undergraduate Life Science Competition
-- 2022.081st Prize of The 7th National Undergraduate Life Science Competition
+- 2022.08 1st Prize of The 7th National Undergraduate Life Science Competition
 # 📖 Educations

-# 💬 Invited Talks

 # 💻 Internships